-HYDRA cranes and Mobile Hydraulic cranes are widely used in the Indian Construction Industry for loading, unloading and transportation materials.
-Mobile cranes are manufactured in compliance to ASME–B.30.5 standard whereas hydras are manufactured based on vendor engineering standards.
+HYDRA cranes and Mobile Hydraulic cranes are widely used in the Indian Construction Industry for loading, unloading, and transportation materials.
+Mobile cranes are manufactured in compliance with ASME–B.30.5 standard whereas hydras are manufactured based on vendor engineering standards.

 Hydra designs & manufacturing are not covered under any Indian/International standards or Codes.
 Indian and Global statistics show that most of the crippling injuries and fatalities related to Hydras and mobile cranes can be attributed to basic easily preventable hazards.

 A case in point is an incident that recently occurred at one of our active construction sites where a worker was injured when he was struck by the front wheel of a Hydra crane while reaching over the tire to retrieve a sling stored on the crane’s chassis.

 Upon investigation, it was found that the operator was busy talking on his mobile phone and suddenly reversed the crane while the injured person was in the line of fire.

 This incident reinforces the need to validate the competency of operators and ensure they are trained.

 - Must possess a valid license [HMV] issued by the RTA [State Regional Transport Authority].

 - Ensure that the crane/hydra has a valid Certificate and TPI of Test and Examination issued by an Authorised Examiner.

 - Refer to the load chart and identify the safe working load(SWL) of the crane/hydra.
 Be familiar with the crane operations and its controls.

 - Conduct operational tests on all limiting and indicating devices (SLI, Over hoist limit switch, Boom limit switch, Boom limit cut off switch) under the no-load condition at the start of every shift.